38th and Chicago

 MPR's Making George Floyd's Square

-MPR News, along with South High School, created a timeline of events and series of articles focusing on what 38th and Chicago Avenue has become to the community and the people who have helped transform it.
-These stories provide a better understanding of what is being done to help preserve the memorial site.
-To access their monthlong series of articles, click here.
+In December of 2020, MPR News, along with South High School, created a timeline of events and series of related articles focusing on what 38th and Chicago Avenue had become to the community and the people who helped transform it.
+These stories provide a better understanding of the history to preserve the memorial site.
+To access their month-long series of articles, click here.

 More Information About 38th and Chicago

-Learn more about how the area came to be a living memorial site and how the city of Minneapolis is committed to securing it as an important healing space for the community.
+Learn more about the businesses in the neighborhood and how the area came to be a living memorial site as well as an important healing space for the community.